 The Court of Common Pleas of Lehigh County, located in Allentown, is one of the 60 Pennsylvania Courts of Common Pleas.
 The Lehigh County Court of Common Pleas is comprised of ten full time judges and two senior judges providing judicial services to the citizens of Lehigh County.
 Candidates for Court of Common Pleas are permitted to cross-file in a primary election in order to appear on the ballots of both parties.

 10-Year Term, re-election by a yes – no retention ballot.
+Information about Retention Vote.

 More information about the Courts of Common Pleas.